John Cooper (musician)

 John Landrum Cooper (born April 7, 1975) is an American musician.
-He is the lead vocalist, bassist and a founding member of the Christian rock band Skillet.
+He is the lead vocalist, bassist, and co-founder of Christian rock band Skillet.
+In addition, Cooper is the frontman of nu metal side project Fight the Fury.

 Early life

 Cooper has stated on numerous occasions that he was born and raised in a very religious family and atmosphere, and listening to rock music was not allowed in his parents' household.
 "You couldn't wear black, you couldn't listen to anything with drums, anything with guitars, you couldn't have long hair, you couldn't do this and you couldn't do that.
 Everything was so lifeless.
 I know I'd read the Bible and be like...
 'This isn't what the Bible says.
 I like the idea of living for Jesus, but I hate the idea of living for you.'
 Ya know?"

 Cooper came from a musical family.
 His mother was a piano teacher and a singer in the church that he went to.
 He began singing at a very young age, playing guitar at around the age of 18 and bass guitar at the age of 19.